-Licensure of professional engineers is necessary in Michigan under Article 20 of the Occupational Code, 1980 PA 299, MCL 339.2001 to 339.2014.
-The rules supply requirements for licensure and standards of practice and professional conduct of professional engineers.
+Licensure of architects is necessary in Michigan under Article 20 of the Occupational Code, 1980 PA 299, MCL 339.2001 to 339.2014.
+The rules supply requirements for licensure and standards of practice and professional conduct of architects.

 When compared to other Great Lakes states (Illinois, Indiana, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin), Michigan's licensure requirements are similar.
-All seven of the other Great Lakes states have rules regulating the practice of professional engineering.
+All seven of the other Great Lakes states have rules regulating the practice of architecture.

-All states in the Great Lakes region have regulations that require professional engineers to hold engineering degrees from approved programs or have educational experience considered equivalent to an approved program, obtain work experience in professional engineering prior to receiving a license or registration, and pass engineering fundamental and professional practice examinations.
+All states in the Great Lakes region have regulations that require applicants for architect licensure or registration to hold architectural degrees from approved programs or have educational experience considered equivalent to an approved program.
+In addition, all states in the Great Lakes region require applicants to obtain professional work experience in architecture and pass all divisions of the National Council of Architectural Registration Boards Architectural Registration Examination (NCARB ARE) prior to receiving a license or registration.

-All states in the Great Lakes region require licensees or registrants to follow relicensure or reregistration requirements when the license or registration has lapsed.
 The requirements of the proposed rules are like the standards in other states in the Great Lakes region.

+All states in the Great Lakes region require licensees or registrants to satisfy relicensure or reregistration requirements when the license or registration has lapsed.
+The requirements of the proposed rules are like the standards in other states in the Great Lakes region.

-All states in the Great Lakes region have regulations on standards of practice and professional conduct that apply to professional engineers.
-The standards of practice and professional conduct in the proposed rules are like the standards and requirements in other states in the Great Lakes region.
+All states in the Great Lakes region have regulations on standards of practice and professional conduct that apply only to licensed architects.
+The model rules of conduct, adopted by reference in the proposed rules, are like regulations of the standards of practice and professional conduct in other states in the Great Lakes region.

-All states in the Great Lakes region require professional engineers to renew their license or registration every two years, except New York, which requires renewal every three years.

-As a condition of renewal, all states in the Great Lakes region require licensees or registrants to complete continuing education requirements.
-Each of the Great Lakes states have the following continuing education requirements:
+All states in the Great Lakes region require licensed or registered architects to renew the license or registration every two years, except New York, which requires renewal every three years.
+As a condition of renewal, all states in the Great Lakes region require licensees or registrants to complete continuing education requirements, except Pennsylvania, which has no continuing education requirements.